yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 - `deleteCommunity`: Deletes a community
   - The deleteCommunity function removes a community permanently by ID.
 Use api.delete() with the communityId as a path parameter.Verify status 200; if it fails, throw "Error while deleting community".
 Return res.data with the deletion confirmation or result.

+#### Points to note

+- The client starter code has lint errors which you are expected to fix.
+They will go away when you implement the hints.
+- Run the server and the client and render the client in the browser to get a sense of the user interface.
+- Do not change the classNames of React components in the starter code.
+We will use the classNames in automated tests.

 #### Grading (90 points)

 - `useAllCommunitiesPage` hook = 10 points